jekyll/jekyll/site/_docs/configuration.md

 end
 {% endhighlight %}

-Once you've created your class and have it properly setup either as a plugin in the `_plugins` folder or as a gem, specify it in your `_config.yml`:
+Once you've created your class and have it properly set up either as a plugin in the `_plugins` folder or as a gem, specify it in your `_config.yml`:

 {% highlight yaml %}
 markdown: MyCustomProcessor